vijaykumarsd/myweather/joomla/README.md

 # myweather
-My Weather for Raspberry Pi with BMP180 / BMP085
+My Weather for Raspberry Pi Plugin/Module for Joomla